 The curriculum also provides a 15–credit core that delivers the skills public health practitioners must possess in areas such as biostatistics and public health administration and policy.
 Learners in the MPH online supplement the required courses with electives in five groups: global and cultural public health, infectious disease and public health, public health epidemiology/biostatistics/surveillance, public health nutrition, and public health policy.

 Students must complete a practicum and capstone project to earn the MPH degree online.
 Admission requires school transcripts and scores from standardized tests such as the GRE or MCAT.

 16. University of South Carolina - Columbia

 Columbia, South Carolina

-Part of an eight-campus system, the University of South Carolina offers 450 programs on campus and through virtual learning.
-UofSC's many accolades include a history of research and community engagement and helping develop a number of Fulbright students.
-The school offers a 45-credit master of public health in health promotion, education, and behavior for practicing healthcare professionals working in health departments and other agencies.
+Part of an eight–campus system, the University of South Carolina offers 450 programs on campus and through virtual learning.
+UofSC’s many accolades include a history of research and community engagement and helping develop several Fulbright students.
+The school offers a 45–credit master of public health in health promotion, education, and behavior for practicing healthcare professionals working in health departments and other agencies.

 The MPH focuses on core skills learners can apply in various public health careers.
 Students conduct research, plan health promotion programs, and learn how to enhance health outcomes within communities through organizational development and policy influence.
 Students also complete a health promotion, education, and behavior focus with courses in race, ethnicity, and health; applied health communication; and consumer health in contemporary society.